NaviNet-OSS/ImageFeeder/README.md

 images did not match the baseline.
 Success means the images matched the baseline, or there was no baseline.

-Images are only uploaded in index order starting from 0, where the index of a file is the first nonnegative decimal integer appearing in its name; for example, the index of `0123screenshot.png` is 123.
+By default, images are uploaded in the order they appear in the directory.
+To avoid race conditions, you can turn on indexing using, for example, `--index 0`.
+When using indexing, images are only uploaded in index order starting from the specified number, where the index of a file is the first nonnegative decimal integer appearing in its name; for example, the index of `0123screenshot.png` is 123.
 If an image appears with index 5, it will only be uploaded _after_ images 0 through 4.
 If another image 5 appears later, it is ignored.
-Indexing can be disabled by giving `--index` an invalid index; for example, `--index -`.

 Our Applitools Eyes license only allows us to run 6 tests concurrently.
 (This is not enforced, but it might be one day.
 For now, this limit can be overridden